ParraChristian/ParraChristian.github.io/WIG.md

 plugins:
 - jekyll-remote-theme # add this line to the plugins list if you already have one
 ---
-# Fixed-Wing WIG Concept for Titan Exploration
+# WIG Concept for Titan Exploration

 ## Project Overview
 The Wing-in-Ground (WIG) Effect Aircraft project explored the feasibility of using ground-effect flight for planetary exploration on Titan.